olebole/irafdoc/doc/imcoords.wcsctran.rst

   Additional information on IRAF world coordinate systems can be found in the help pages for the WCSEDIT and WCRESET tasks.
-  Detailed documentation for the IRAF world coordinate system interface MWCS can be found in the file <tt>"iraf$sys/mwcs/MWCS.hlp"</tt>.
-This file can be formatted and printed with the command <tt>"help iraf$sys/mwcs/MWCS.hlp fi+ |
+  Detailed documentation for the IRAF world coordinate system interface MWCS can be found in the file <span style="font-family: monospace;">"iraf$sys/mwcs/MWCS.hlp"</span>.
+This file can be formatted and printed with the command <span style="font-family: monospace;">"help iraf$sys/mwcs/MWCS.hlp fi+ |
-  lprint"</tt>.
-Details of the FITS header world coordinate system interface can be found in the document <tt>"World Coordinate Systems Representations Within the FITS Format"</tt> by Hanisch and Wells, available from our anonymous ftp archive.
+  lprint"</span>.
+Details of the FITS header world coordinate system interface can be found in the document <span style="font-family: monospace;">"World Coordinate Systems Representations Within the FITS Format"</span> by Hanisch and Wells, available from our anonymous ftp archive.
   </p>
   <!-- EndSection:   'REFERENCES' -->